37 Rutledge St., Rutledge Hill

 401 Broadway, Downtown

-Merchants has been taking up prime Downtown real estate (perfectly situated for dinner and drinks before a night of honky-tonk at Robert’s Western World), in what used to be Merchants Hotel, since 1988 but has only recently gained culinary notoriety thanks to a top-to-bottom overhaul in 2010.
+Merchants has been taking up prime Downtown real estate (perfectly situated for dinner and drinks before a night of honky-tonking at Robert’s Western World), in what used to be Merchants Hotel, since 1988 but has only recently gained culinary notoriety thanks to a top-to-bottom overhaul in 2010, when it was purchased by Strategic Hospitality.
 It’s split into two distinct dining concepts: On the ground floor, it’s Southern comfort food (green fried tomatoes, blackened catfish, smoked brisket) and cozy leather booths.
 Upstairs, it's a formal dining room with a fancier menu to match (seafood towers and filet mignon).

 33 Peabody St., Downtown

-Pinewood Social calls itself "a place to meet," which is really the most accurate description of this hybrid between bar, restaurant, coffee shop, and (dare we say) rec center.
+Pinewood calls itself "a place to meet," which is really the most accurate description of this hybrid between bar, restaurant, coffee shop, and (dare we say) rec center.
 It's open from early in the morning when you can camp out with a coffee and enjoy the free WiFi, until late in the evening, when groups congregate with cocktails around the bocce courts and bowling lanes.
 There are two pools in the back, alongside an airstream trailer that actually has its own menu, and a wide patio that makes a great spot for pre-dinner drinks.
-The menu is surprisingly good for a place with so much going on—you'll find an excellent fried chicken along with cheeky small plates like PB&J toast, broken yolk tacos, and jalapeño mac and cheese.
+The menu is surprisingly good for a place with so much going on—you'll find an excellent fried chicken, lobster roll, grain bowl and fried broccoli.

 150 3rd Ave.
 S., Downtown